 Nasoalveolar molding or NAM is a therapy used to prepare infants with cleft lip and/or cleft palate for their surgery.
 Babies have very flexible cartilage and skin, and NAM takes advantage of that fact.
 Our surgeon installs a retainer-like device in the child’s mouth that gradually narrows the cleft and improves the shape of the nose and the alignment of the gums.
 It can thus reduce the need for later surgery.

 Fortunately, cleft lip and cleft palate have been successfully treated with facial reconstruction surgery for years.
-If you or your child needs facial reconstruction, our trusted plastic surgeon can help you learn more about the procedure at Athena Plastic Surgery in West Palm Beach.
-Contact us at either of our offices in Palm Beach Gardens or Stuart to schedule your consultation.
+If you or your child needs facial reconstruction, our trusted plastic surgeon at Athena Plastic Surgery can help you learn more about the procedure.
+If you live in the West Palm Beach or surrounding area, contact us at either of our offices in Palm Beach Gardens or Stuart to schedule your consultation.